ModischFabrications/ModischMatrix/README.md

 ## Design Choices

 ### Web Calls
-I'm not good with HTML, so everything is based on simple calls instead.
+I'm not good with HTML, so everything is based on simple calls.
 GET instead of POST is semantically worse, but much easier to use with generic web browsers.

+Feel free to improve my design!

+### Deployment
+Using a build script makes preprocessing the website much easier.
+Minifying, compression to gzip and upload to the device can be done as one step!

+Packed data increases transmission speed and reduces memory usage.
+Unpacking happens automatically on all modern browsers, good thing that your device has x100 the power than this chip.

 ### Shared Library
 Many features persist between projects, so I try to keep a collection of important infrastructure.
 Might be extracted into a submodule eventually.